Anouar1611/Anouar1611.github.io/_posts/2019-08-11-customize-the-favicon.md

 ***

+# Overview :

   DI can be implemented in any programming language.
 The general concept behind dependency injection is called Inversion of Control.
 A Java class has a dependency on another class, if it uses an instance of this class.
 We call this a class dependency.
 For example, a class which accesses a logger service has a dependency on this service class.
 Ideally Java classes should be as independent as possible from other Java classes.
 This increases the possibility of reusing these classes and to be able to test them independently from other classes.
 If the Java class creates an instance of another class via the `new` operator, it cannot be used (and tested) independently from this class and this is called a hard dependency.